Skip to main content

 Paying council tax

-Your landlord may have to pay council tax if the property is a house in multiple occupation (HMO).
+Your landlord might have to pay council tax if the property is an HMO.

-Contact your local council if you're unsure who should pay.
+Contact your local council if you are not sure who should pay.

 More information